DakaraProject/dakara-server/README.md

 dakara_server/manage.py feed path/to/kara/anime
 dakara_server/manage.py feed path/to/kara/jpop
 ```

+All imported files will have a path relative to the kara folder.

 This may take some time, depending of your collection.
 You'll need `ffprobe`, provided by Ffmpeg, for this process to extract files duration (which is slow).